tokkisun/Hello-World/README.md

 # Hello-World
-It is my first attempt
+It is my first attempt to create this well, my name is Sabina
+I'm 18 years old.